mongodb/terraform-provider-mongodbatlas/website/docs/d/database_user.html.markdown

     Describes a Database User.
 ---

-# mongodb_atlas_database_user
+# mongodbatlas_database_user

-`mongodb_atlas_database_user` describe a Database User.
+`mongodbatlas_database_user` describe a Database User.
 This represents a database user which will be applied to all clusters within the project.

 Each user has a set of roles that provide access to the project’s databases.
 User's roles apply to all the clusters in the project: if two clusters have a `products` database and a user has a role granting `read` access on the products database, the user has that access on both clusters.